fumika95/Indexer/README.txt

 This is a simple distributed file indexer.

 * Files
+  - IndexerTester: executable files that can run simple tests or any file user passed as argument
-  - Indexer.java : main executable file which reads a plain text file and print out the result of top 10 words that appeared in the text file
+  - Indexer.java : main file which reads a plain text file and print out the result of top 10 words that appeared in the text file

   - IndexerTree.java : tree object file that stores the words by charachter